 Embed combines the utility of include and extends.

-• Variables can be limited in the embed tag using the only or ignore missing keyword.
+keyword. - Variables can be limited in the embed tag using the

 These patterns are useful in Drupal contexts, beyond small components and the page template.
 They're just as useful for everything in between, from content types that have a relatively similar design, down to field and form level.
 As you start to get deeper into using Twig, you'll find that you can combine these techniques together to create more complex components that fit your use case.